-Deafness and Hard-of-Hearing affects an estimated 34 million people.
-Since 1978, Community Services for the Deaf (CSD) provides a wide variety of programs and services to meet the needs of people who are Deaf or Hard-of-Hearing.
-Services are also available for their family members, service providers, businesses, individuals, groups and communities.
+Deafness and hearing loss affects an estimated 34 million people.
+Since 1978, Community Services for the Deaf (CSD) has provided a wide variety of programs and services to meet the needs of people who are Deaf or Hard-of-Hearing.
+Our unique services include mental health counseling and case management services provided by licensed and skilled professionals with experience working with those impacted by hearing loss.
+Other services include interpreting/communication services through ASL, C-Print and other non-verbal languages, ASL classes, community education and advocacy.
+Services are also available for family members, service providers, businesses, individuals, groups and communities.

-Services are provided from our main office, the satellite location in Piqua, and within the home and the community.
+Services are provided from our main office, the satellite location in Troy and Greenville, and within the home and the community.
 CSD provides a number of specialized services that include:

 Walk-In Service Hours: